SanteonNL/shared-care-planning/input/pagecontent/care-services.md

 ### Care Service Discovery in Shared Care Planning
 In Shared Care Planning, information is needed to discover or address other care providers, departments or practitioners that are relevant for the patient.
 For this, the FHIR R4 resources Organization, PractitionerRole, HealthcareServices, Location and Endpoint are used.
 The first three resourcestypes provide information for the *type* of organization, type of practitioners and (healthcare-) services offered.
 Resourcetypes Location and Endpoint provide information on the geographical/physical or digital/virtual *location* of the entity.

+A SCP node must register and publish entities (Locations, HealthcareServices, etc.) that exist in the local organization.

+A Care Service Directory collects all entities periodically from all SCP nodes.
+In oreder to do that, the Care Service Directory needs a list of all organizations/endpoints in scope of the CSD.

+The SCP node uses the Care Service Directory to select or search for e.g. HealthcareServices or Endpoints that it needs.

+In practice, there are many deployment optionns.
+In theory, every SCP node could perform the role of a Care Service Directory, but that would be an inefficient, not-very-scalable approach.
+You could also have 1 central CSD, but that would result in being highly dependant on that single service (single point of failure).
+Hybrid approaches are also possible where, e.g., a central CSD node periodically collects all entities and SCP nodes copy the CSD to a local repository.

 ### example use case
 #### Use Case #1: Practitioner Query
 The patient, Vera Brooks, consults with her physician who recommends surgery.
 The physician can assist the patient in finding a suitable surgeon, taking into consideration the location and specialty of the surgeon.